piousbox/piousbox_wp_plugin/README.txt

 # About

-Let's write a plugin to keep all shortcodes in one place, for webdevzine.com
+A plugin for some shared functionality for piousbox.com

 # Develop
 ### REPL